 This agreement is entered into for the 2021-22 year and, absent a new agreement or termination, continues each year thereafter.
 Executed on this day of , 20.
-In accordance with SELPA policy, [INSERT Charter LEA Name] certifies that this agreement has been approved by the appropriate local board(s).
+[INSERT Charter LEA Name] certifies that this agreement has been approved by the appropriate local board(s).
 LEA Signature of CEO of Charter LEA Date [PRINT CEO Name, Title] EL DORADO COUNTY OFFICE OF EDUCATION Ed Manansala, Ed.D., Superintendent Date El Dorado County Office of Education David M. Toston, Associate Superintendent Date SELPA Programs El Dorado County Office of Education